BenjMy/pycathy_wrapper/doc/content/FromLiterature/Zanetti_WRR_2024_myst/Zanetti_WRR_2024_myst.rst

    composable and extensible.
 If you use this notebook cite the work as:
    > Zanetti, F., Botter, G., & Camporese, M. (2024).
 Stream network dynamics of non‐perennial rivers: Insights from integrated surface‐subsurface hydrological modeling of two virtual catchments.
 Water Resources Research, 60(2), e2023WR035631. https://doi.org/10.1029/2023WR035631

-:name only: Zanetti :name: body :*Nested syntax*: Both name and body may contain **nested syntax**. :Paragraphs: Since the field marker may be quite long, the second and subsequent lines of a paragraph do not have to line up with the first line.

 The notebooks describes: 1. **Preprocessing step**: - How to build a mesh for the two virtual catchments with different morphology - Exploring atmospheric boundary conditions **Atmbc parameters**